alberto56/dcycleblog/kubernetes/01-setup/index.md

     docker-compose -v
     kubectl version

+If `kubectl version` gives you a segmentation fault, you can run kubectl from a docker image instead:

+    docker run --rm bitnami/kubectl version

 The output should look something like this, although the version numbers may differ:

     $ docker -v